-Again, the smallness of Williamsburg Technical College can be a definitive advantage.
+The smallness of Williamsburg Technical College continues to prove itself as an advantage.
 Lower student to faculty ratios allow greater contact with faculty members who become both advisors and mentors to the students with the greatest need.
 The graph to the left depicts the unique advantage students at WTC have over attendance at larger colleges where faculty-to-student ratios are much larger, and the time faculty have to spend with individual students is much shorter.